v-research/lastchat/README.md

 ## Redirections (LASTchat v0.2)
 What if we now want multiple clients to connect to the chat server?
-Can we somhow tell netcat to send a message and then just close by itself so that I can always run a client and write to the serve?
+Can we somehow tell netcat to send a message and then just close by itself so that I can always run a client and write to the serve?
 The argument (see `man nc`) `-N` does that as it "shutdown the network socket after EOF on the input."
 But how to we specify which message to send through it?